 Lipari is the name of an island and also the only major town in the archipelago of the Aeolian Islands, off the north coast of Sicily.

-You will first want to spend some time strolling around and enjoying the atmosphere in Lipari town.
-There are two harbour areas here, separated by the citadel in its clifftop position and the town centre.
+You will arrive on the island of Lipari at the lovely harbour town of the same name.
+Lipari town has two harbours, separated by a citadel in a clifftop position and the town centre.
 The citadel is an imposing site since it still retains most of its defensive walls, and the town centre is to the west of the citadel.

-A little further on is the Cathedral of San Bartolo, the patron saint of the Aeolian Islands, and built by the Norman Count Roger.
+The Cathedral of San Bartolo, the patron saint of the Aeolian Islands, was built by the Norman Count Roger.
 The church only retains the arched vaults of this ancient Norman building because the interior and the façade have been rebuilt since.

 Rebuilt in the second half of the 16th century and completed with a barrel vault, the cathedral is high and rectangular with several chapels to the sides.
 In the 18th century the cathedral underwent radical changes to its structure and decorations, so the ceiling frescoes depicting biblical scenes date from this period and the silver statue of the Protector and the wooden altar were added.
 Towards the end of the 18th century the tower was erected.